 Trump plans to collect DNA from nearly a million immigrants despite charges it violates privacy

-U.S. Customs and Border Patrol (CBP) announced in early January that it would begin a pilot project to take genetic samples from detained migrants held in Detroit, on the northern border, and Eagle Pass on the southern.
+U.S. Customs and Border Patrol announced in early January that it would begin a pilot project to take genetic samples from detained migrants held in Detroit, on the northern border, and Eagle Pass, on the southern.

 The CBP pilot program, announced Jan.
 6, is the beginning of a Justice Department plan to roll out mass DNA collection from most immigrant detainees.
 The department has the authority to determine whose DNA is taken and stored in an FBI database, and last October it published a proposed rule to expand collection from immigrants, saying it could identify criminal suspects.